vanvalenlab/intro-to-deepcell/data_annotation/DeepCell_Label_interactive_demo.md

 Labels 16 and 19 are consistent across most frames in this file, except for in frame 5, where they have swapped places.
 Swap them back to fix this labeling error.

 ### Trimming stray pixels
-Sometimes, labels may have a few stray, unconnected pixels that should be removed from an annotation.
-These are often due to labeling mistakes made by other people, but can also be artifacts of computational labeling.
-We can quickly and conveniently remove these from the file with the "trim pixels" functionality.
-This action will not have an effect if there are no stray pixels to remove from a label.

-To use this action, hold down the shift key while you select a label. *Note: for this action, the click location of your selection does matter.
-Make sure to click on the part of the label you want to keep.* A message will appear in "state" asking you to confirm the action; press spacebar to confirm and apply the action.
+Hold the shift key and select a label to trim disconnected pixels. *Note: for this action, the click location of your selection does matter.
+Make sure to click on the part of the label you want to keep.* A prompt will appear in __state__ where we can:
+  - press spacebar to confirm, or
+  - press "Esc" to abort.

+Stray pixels can arise from labeling mistakes made by other people or from artifacts of computational labeling like thresholding.
+If there are no stray pixels to remove from a label, this action has no effect.

 #### Suggested label to trim pixels from
 ![DeepCell Label demo label for suggested trim pixels action](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/suggested_trim_pixels.png)